GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP02/README.md

 equations to deviate from the linear solution.
 Physically, nonlinearity is significant for this problem.

-Dispersion also matters physically for this problem.
+Dispersion also matters physically for this problem, and causes the reflected wave to be delayed in the experimental data as compaerd to the linear solution.
 That is a source of differences between experiments and non-dispersive shallow water models.

 The [SWALS model](BP2_testcases.f90) is setup to take the numerical method as a commandline argument.
 This is used to test the linear shallow water solver (`linear`) as well as two